yzchen08/eqnorm/README.md

 calc = EqnormCalculator(model_name='eqnorm', model_variant='eqnorm-mptrj', device='cuda')
 ```

-you can check all available ckpt by:
+you can check all available ckpt, for now only eqnorm-mptrj is available:

 ```python
 from eqnorm.calculator import EqnormCalculator